Florida’s Timeshare Regulations Undergo Changes

 Modernized Public Offering Statement

 Lastly, the public offering statement, a document that provides detailed information about a timeshare plan to potential buyers, has been updated.
 The new law permits the developer’s description of each component site for a multisite timeshare plan to be provided to the purchaser electronically.
-This change not only modernizes the process but also makes it more convenient for both developers and some consumers who wish to receive the public offering statement electronically as opposed to a physical copy.

 The Role of the Florida Department of Business and Professional Regulation